anjalisarawgi/awesome-nepali-llm/README.md

 Script: Devangiri Script

 ## Old Nepali vs Modern Nepali
-1. Old Nepali (Prachin Nepali):
+1. Old Nepali (Prachin Nepali)
-A version of Khasa Prakrit
+- A version of Khasa Prakrit
-Heavily dependent on Classical Sanskrit
+- Heavily dependent on Classical Sanskrit
-It retained many formal or classical terms which are not common in modern usage Usually used in legal, religous or political documents Very complex in structure and high honorfics (formalities) Uses Devangiri Script variations and spellings
+- It retained many formal or classical terms which are not common in modern usage
+- Usually used in legal, religous or political documents
+- Very complex in structure and high honorfics (formalities)
+- Uses Devangiri Script variations and spellings

 3. Modern Nepali
-The next step from Khasa Prakrit
+- The next step from Khasa Prakrit
-Has alot of similar words from Hindi, English too
+- Has alot of similar words from Hindi, English too
-Has formalized and standardized variations and spellings whichsmakes it simpler
+- Has formalized and standardized variations and spellings whichsmakes it simpler

 Note: Khara Prakrit is a language build from sanskrit
 ## Datasets